BND Hamburger Icon

 The link that connects all the disparate entities in an ACO is the patient.
 As such, the patient is as involved in their care as their providers are.

 Data sharing is also key in ensuring the members of an ACO remain focused on the same goal.
 Although most data points pertain solely to one patient, they can depict a bird’s-eye view of how an entire population is faring.
-ACO members also share their data with payers as the evidence for claim values.
+ACO members also share their data with payers as evidence for claim values.

 2. Hospital value-based purchasing (VBP)